 What is the difference between a capital budget and an operating budget?

-The capital budget allocates funds needed for the first year of a 10-year capital plan and multi-year projects beginning in 2019.
+The capital budget allocates funds needed for the first year of a 10-year capital plan and multi-year projects.
 It is how the Town pays for major projects such as streets; building and improving public facilities such as recreation facilities and parks; dealing with growth pressures; and new initiatives.
-The only projects approved by Council are those planned for 2019, multi-year projects beginning in 2019, or projects in need of additional funding in 2019.
+The only projects approved by Council are those planned for 2020, multi-year projects beginning in 2020, or projects in need of additional funding in 2020.
 These costs are similar to how a household would prepare for building a new home or adding an addition to your home this year.
 This includes items like major equipment, buildings and infrastructure.

 The operating budget shows the day-to-day costs of delivering programs and services and running Town facilities for the next year.
 These costs are similar to your everyday household expenses such as mortgage payments, repairs and maintenance, utilities or groceries.
 The operating budget considers things such as gas and fuel, heating and electricity bills along with employees to provide Town services.
 The annual operating budget provides a financial representation of the Town’s plans to deliver municipal services and programs.

-How is the Town funding its 2019 Capital Budget?
+How does the Town fund its Capital Budget?

-The 2019 capital budget of $19M is being funded by funded by offsite levies (developer paid) and debt servicing of 8.9M, $5.5M will be funded by Town reserves and $4.6M will be funded from grants.
-In 2019 we will also have projects that are multi-year projects totalling $7.8M that council has approved.
-This means the total capital budget will be $26.8M.
-There are approximately $7.6M in projects that will carry forward from previous year approvals.
+The 2020 capital budget is funded by offsite levies (developer paid) and debt servicing will be funded by Town reserves and grants.
+In 2020 we will also have projects that are multi-year projects that council has approved.

 How is the capital budget structured?